IoGomes/IoGomes/README.md

 I work mainly with **Java** and **SQLite**, and I also explore backend development using **Quarkus** to create more complete and scalable solutions.

-I'm passionate about software architecture, clean code and continuous learning.
-My goal is to build apps that provide great user experiences and solid technical quality.

 ## Technologies & Tools

 ![Android](https://img.shields.io/badge/Android-34A853?style=for-the-badge&logo=android&logoColor=white)